oktadev/okta-blog/_source/_posts/2023-06-13-net-maui-authentication.md

 2. In the "Create a new project" dialog box, search for "MAUI" in the search box, and select ".NET MAUI App" as the project template.
 3. Click on the "Next" button and enter "OktaMauiSampleApp" as the project name and select a location for your project in the "Configure your new project" window.
 4. Select the target framework and click the "Create" button to create your project.
-5. Restore your project’s dependencies and build your solution to ensure everything is in place.
+5. Restore your project's dependencies and build your solution to ensure everything is in place.
 6. Select the desired target platform in the Debug Target drop-down and launch your application.
 You will see a screen like the following:

 {% img blog/net-maui-authentication/maui-start.jpg alt:"Starting application" height:"400" %}{: .center-image }

 That's it!
 You have successfully created a .NET MAUI application using Visual Studio 2022.
-Now, it’s time to improve the security of your application by integrating Okta to enable authentication.
+Now, it's time to improve the security of your application by integrating Okta to enable authentication.

-> **Troubleshooting**: If you face the error “Local source of NuGet packages doesn't exist” try creating a new NuGet config by running the following command `dotnet new nugetconfig` and rebuild your solution.
+> **Troubleshooting**: If you face the error "Local source of NuGet packages doesn't exist" try creating a new NuGet config by running the following command `dotnet new nugetconfig` and rebuild your solution.

-> **Troubleshooting**: If you face the error “NETSDK1112: The runtime pack for Microsoft.NETCore.App.Runtime.win-x64 was not downloaded” try running a NuGet restore specifying your runtime `dotnet restore --runtime win-x64`
+> **Troubleshooting**: If you face the error "NETSDK1112: The runtime pack for Microsoft.NETCore.App.Runtime.win-x64 was not downloaded" try running a NuGet restore specifying your runtime `dotnet restore --runtime win-x64`

 ## Add authentication to your MAUI application

 {% include setup/cli.md type="native" loginRedirectUri="myapp://callback" logoutRedirectUri="myapp://callback"  %}

-You’ll need the application’s configuration values from the Okta CLI output to set up authentication in your MAUI application.
-You can run the following command in the Okta CLI to show your application’s configuration:
+You'll need the application's configuration values from the Okta CLI output to set up authentication in your MAUI application.
+You can run the following command in the Okta CLI to show your application's configuration:

 `okta apps config --app=<YOUR_APP_ID>`

-Now, it’s time to get back to code.
-You’ll need to build the logic to add authentication to your MAUI application, so this is what you’ll need to implement:
+Now, it's time to get back to code.
+You'll need to build the logic to add authentication to your MAUI application, so this is what you'll need to implement:

-- **OktaClient**: The client you’ll use to sign users in and out
+- **OktaClient**: The client you'll use to sign users in and out
 - **OktaClientConfiguration**: This class will represent the Okta configuration
 - **WebBrowserAuthenticator**: An implementation of `IdentityModel.OidcClient.Browser.IBrowser`, which contains the logic to interact with the browser during the sign-in/out process.
 - Configure DI for the Okta Client.
 - Update the UI to support Sign-In and Sign-Out
 - Add platform-specific changes to handle authentication

-Let’s get started!
+Let's get started!

 ### Create the OpenID Connect (OIDC) client

-For this project, we will use the [IdentityModel.OidcClient](https://github.com/IdentityModel/IdentityModel.OidcClient) dependency, so let’s right-click on “Project > Manage NuGet Packages” and search and install `IdentityModel.OidcClient`.
+For this project, we will use the [IdentityModel.OidcClient](https://github.com/IdentityModel/IdentityModel.OidcClient) dependency, so let's right-click on "Project > Manage NuGet Packages" and search and install `IdentityModel.OidcClient`.

 Create an `OktaClient` class with the following content.
 To organize things, I put this file in an Okta folder: